gymrek-lab/personal-genomics-textbook/_sources/README.md

 TODO list:
+* fix numbering of jupyter notebook for global ancestry. break up PCA into multiple sections
 * Add mitochondria/auto/x/y to intro genome chapter
 * Add pgen/bgen to file formats
 * Add pictures of spread of polymorphisms to 3.1